gh-cguzman/nf_wishbone/README.md

 1. Create docker containers for each step to ensure reproducibility.

+2. Change output of COVERAGE matrix to reflect GENECE pipeline input.

 ## CHANGELOG

 `May 29, 2024` : Created first version of the `WISHBONE` pipeline.